Core concepts¶

 to expose via our API.
 We can opt in to exposing all model fields by

-passing an instance of AllModelFields
+passing an instance of AllModelFields.

 Note

-.
+Be wary of using AllModelFields.
 The convenience is nice, but if we build

-via copy & paste and forget to remove
+another (more sensitive) Entity via copy & paste and forget to remove

-, we risk exposing data we shouldn’t!
+AllModelFields, we risk exposing data we shouldn’t!

 Security¶